 Ticket to a baseball game: 3CUC

 It’s not easy to get online in Cuba, but if you really need to use the internet, it is possible.
 To get online on your own device you need a card from ETECSA.
 It will cost you 2-6CUC per hour.
-Then you can connect at any open wifi hotspot.
+Then you can connect

 You can also get online using desktop computers in hotels or at internet cafes.
 Rates are 5-10CUC per hour.
 You’ll likely have to wait in a long line and the internet will be very slow.